0x-federicO/0x-federicO/README.md

 # A few key _points_

-* I have a **crush** on programming & languages, for that I know/use a few of them !
+* have a **crush** on programming & languages, for that I know/use a few of them !
-* I have being delivering j2ee devOps - data engineering and fullstack web projects since around 2k.
+* delivering j2ee devOps - data engineering and fullstack web projects since around 2k.
-* I prefer "composition" over "ihneritance" - and know some "patterns @ large" -
+* prefer "composition" over "ihneritance" - and know some "patterns @ large" -
-* I like to apply new tech. things, and I am _specifically_ keen on Agile/Lean methodologies, plus TDD/BDD -
+* like to apply new tech. things, and I am _specifically_ keen on Agile/Lean methodologies, plus TDD/BDD -
-* I am usually quite busy, though - these days I tend to _focus_ on Go, rust and Clj -
+* usually _quite_ busy, though - these days I tend to _focus_ on Go, rust and Clj -

 ## What's more !?